benplant/neighborhood-map/README.md

 git clone https://github.com/benplant/neighborhood-map.git
 ```

 and then open index.html in your browser.
+It is not necessary to use the Gulp minified version of the application.

 ###Results:

 * I went with [Gulp](http://gulpjs.com/) for the build system on this project.
 I have used [Grunt](http://gruntjs.com/) on other projects and wanted to diversify my experience.
-* ...
-* ...
+* I used [KnockoutJS](http://knockoutjs.com/) to develop a simple and manageable code base.

 ###Resources Used: